Becoming a childminder

 Security: Access to Ofsted’s online services is managed via the Government Gateway.
 This is a secure system to protect the data and information you give.
 You will need to sign up for a Government Gateway account unless you already have one.

-If you have any difficulty in following the procedure you will need to contact Ofsted directly on telephone number: 0300 123 1231.
+If you need any help contact Ofsted directly on telephone number: 0300 123 1231.

 • Ofsted cannot complete your registration until you have paid the application fee.
 Please note that the fee is non-refundable.